sourcesync/gemini_workshop/README.md

 # Getting Started

-Proceed directly to the Gemin_ShallowEnd jupyter notebook in this repository.
+Proceed directly to the Gemini_ShallowEnd jupyter notebook in this repository.
 It is well-documented and self-explanatory.